knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 1. In **Step 5: Review and create**, review your settings and then select **Create Instance**

 1. It will take a few minutes to setup Amazon Connect.
-Just when you are thinking of going for a coffee, it will tell you **Success!**.
+As you are watching and thinking of going for a coffee, it will finish with **Success!**.
 </p></details>

 ### Claim a phone number for your Amazon Connect instance